aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
  <sup>2</sup>&nbsp;And it was so, when the king saw Esther the queen standing in the court, that she obtained favour in his sight; and the king held out to Esther the golden sceptre that was in his hand.
-So Esther drew near, and touched the top of the sceptre. <sup>3</sup>&nbsp;Then said the king unto her: ‘What wilt thou, queen Esther? for whatever your request, even to the half of the kingdom, it shall be given thee.’
+So Esther drew near, and touched the top of the sceptre. <sup>3</sup>&nbsp;Then said the king unto her: ‘What will you [desire], queen Esther? for whatever your request, even to the half of the kingdom, it shall be given thee.’
 </div></td> </tr>